melisa1026/projects/README.md

       Website: https://www.interlinked.live/

 3) Arduino project: This is a school project for an Arduino mini car that avoids bumping into walls. (view in folder)

-4) Arts: Here is some of my artwork that was made on Procreate, Flipaclip and Blender. https://photos.app.goo.gl/zdHnP5qRFUwAyhoV6